Healthy Eating-Healthy Living

 ->More amounts of MUFA can be taken if you can replace any other fat from your Diet BUT a 1:1:1 Mix of Saturated: Polyunsaturated: Monounsaturated ration is best to have.

-->Main cooking in Soya/Rice Bran oil, little frying in mustard oil and a dash of Desi ghee just to add flavor to your Daal OR Tadka to your Dal will make provision for all the healthy combinations.
-Total half Kg per person per month is the best idea for your Kitchens.
+->Main cooking in Mustard/Soya/Rice Bran oil, little frying in mustard oil and a dash of Desi ghee just to add flavor to your Daal OR Tadka to your Dal should be fine and will make provision for all the healthy combinations.
+Total half Kg per person per month of Desi Ghee is the best idea for most Indian Kitchens.

 About Trans Fat

 Partial hydrogenation is an industrial process used to make a perfectly good oil, such as soybean oil, into a perfectly bad oil.
-The process is used to make an oil more solid; provide longer shelf-life in baked products; provide longer fry-life for cooking oils, and provide a certain kind of texture or "mouthfeel."
-The big problem is that partially hydrogenated oil is laden with lethal trans fat.
+The process is used to make an oil more solid; to improve shelf-life of products;to provide longer fry-life for cooking oils, and to provide a certain kind of texture or “mouthfeel.”
+The big problem is that partially hydrogenated oil is laden with lethal Trans fat.

-Partially hydrogenated oils are commonly found in processed foods like commercial baked products such as cookies, cakes and crackers, and even in bread.
-They are also used as cooking oils (called "liquid shortening") for frying in restaurants.
+Partially hydrogenated oils are commonly found in processed foods like commercial fried or baked products such as snacks, cookies, cakes and crackers, and even in bread.
+They are also used as cooking oils (called “liquid shortening”) for frying in restaurants.

 Top nutritionists at Harvard have stated as follows: